FitrahHaque/FrequencyBasedAdversarialDiffusion/PAPER_REPORT.md

 Adversarial purification aims to remove adversarial perturbations from input images before classification.
 Diffusion models have emerged as powerful tools for this task due to their ability to project perturbed inputs onto the manifold of natural images.
 However, standard diffusion purification often struggles to balance robustness (removing attack noise) with fidelity (preserving semantic content).

 The **FreqPure** framework addresses this by incorporating frequency-domain guidance.
 It assumes that adversarial noise dominates high-frequency components while semantic content resides in low frequencies.
-The original implementation uses the **Discrete DFT Transform (DFT)** to strictly preserve low-frequency amplitude and phase.
+The original implementation uses the **Discrete Fourier Transform (DFT)** to strictly preserve low-frequency amplitude and phase.
 While effective, DFT's global nature lacks spatial localization, potentially allowing localized adversarial features to persist or forcing the removal of genuine texture.

 We introduce **Wavelet-FreqPure**, which replaces DFT with the **Discrete Wavelet Transform (DWT)**.
 Wavelets provide a multi-resolution analysis, decomposing the image into a coarse approximation and detailed subbands at various scales.
 This allows our method to:
 1. Isolate adversarial noise in specific detail subbands.